 Free car parking is available on-site.
-Access is via St. Josephs Avenue, off Clonliffe Road.
+Access is via St. Josephs Avenue, off Clonliffe Road - turn on to St. Joseph's Avenue at the Daybreak convenience store on Clonliffe Road.

 A 20 minute walk from O'Connell Street in the city centre.
 Click here to view map that includes pedestrian routes from the city centre.